 True Positive Rate / False Negative Rate

-- Definition: The percentage of positive data points (as labeled in the ground truth) that are correctly labeled positive, or the percentage of positive data points that are incorrectly labeled negative
+- Definition: The percentage of positive data points (as labeled in the ground truth) that are correctly classified as positive, or the percentage of positive data points that are incorrectly classified as negative

 - Relates to: Equality of Opportunity (for the positive class), when equal across subgroups